McKee Botanical Garden: A Vero Beach Oasis

-Trivia about Bamboo: There are over 1,000 species of bamboo, varying in height, color, size and texture.
+Bamboo Trivia: There are over 1,000 species of bamboo, varying in height, color, size and texture.
 Buddha Belly, a popular bamboo, is known for the swollen nodules on its stems (culms).
 Bamboo is a type of grass and is harvested to make floors, fabric, and furniture.
 It either exhibits a “running” or ” clumping” growth habit.
 The running types quickly take over a space and move into nearby places as well.
 Clumping types send up new shoots next to the old ones.
 The giant bamboo is known for its edible shoots.

-McKee’s Botanical Garden Photo Gallery:
+McKee Botanical Garden Photo Gallery:

 Check out our other Florida posts: